jerdog/auth0-blog/_posts/2018-09-28-facebook-access-token-data-beach-early-look.markdown

 - Facebook has reset the access tokens of the almost 50 million accounts that were determined to be at risk in order to diminish any risk to the user data and to ensure their personal and digital security.
 - As a precautionary step, Facebook has also reset the access tokens for another 40 million accounts.
 These accounts used the "View As" feature in the past year.

 As a result of these security measures, about 90 million users will have to log back into the Facebook platform.
 Other applications that use Facebook login are also impacted and will require users to re-authenticate.
 Facebook wants to remain transparent and direct in the acknowledgment and communication of this security breach.
-Once affected users logs back into their account, they will receive a notification at the top of their News Feed with an explanation of what has happened and what actions were taken.
+Once affected users log back into their accounts, they will receive a notification at the top of their News Feed with an explanation of what has happened and what actions were taken.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/facebook-data-breach/facebook-data-breach-notification-access-tokens" alt="Updated on September 28, 2018 at 1:08PM PT to include image of notification.">